99degree/minigbm/README.md

 >    libxrandr-dev libxxf86vm-dev libxcb-*-dev libx11-xcb-dev libxfixes-dev libdrm-dev libx11-dev
 >    glslang-tools libclc-18-dev libclc-18 gcc-13-aarch64-linux-gnu

+Note:
+- ndk r27c is not android 14+ compatible, so ndk r27d LTS is prefered.
+- vndk 34 is last one support out-of-tree build and first one to introduce Mapper5 stable-c api

 ## Install
 From Copilot, below is needed once to use it:
 > setprop debug.mapper.impl minigbm